gdha/upgrade-ux/opt/upgrade-ux/doc/user-guide/03-configuration.md

 ### Section postinstall

-In the `postinstall` section we define the software pieces that were missing in the +install+ section for some specific reason (if any).
+In the `postinstall` section we define the software pieces that were missing in the `install` section for some specific reason (if any).
 Furthermore, in this stage we capture lots of evidence again and compare these via special scripts.
 Again see Chapter 6 (The Upgrade-ux scripts).

 ### Section postremove

-In the `postremove` section you could remove software bundles that were in the big update round of the +install+ section, but should not stay on this particular platform for some reason.
+In the `postremove` section you could remove software bundles that were in the big update round of the `install` section, but should not stay on this particular platform for some reason.
 Again, you may leave it empty if not needed.

 ### Section configure